mqtlam/cs531-michael-shell/project1/README.txt

 		probability of dirt p (default 1.0 = 100%)

-To run 50 trials of the randomized reflex agent: ./run50Trials.sh
+To run 50 trials of the randomized reflex agent: ./run50Trials.sh It may not be a good idea to run the program "as is" without commenting out lines of code in runAgent.py where the popup screen of the performance is shown.

 II.
 REQUIREMENTS

+- Linux (we coded using Linux)
 - Python
-- Python libraries (for plotting performance):
+- Python libraries (only for plotting performance):
 	- numpy
 	- pylab (from matplotlib)